 - Joint Concentrators must find a primary faculty thesis advisor in either economics or the partner department.
 CS-Econ concentrators must have a secondary reader in the other department by the fall of senior year.
 APMA-Econ and Math-Econ do not require a secondary reader, unless the primary advisor deems it necessary.
 Joint concentrators need to satisfy the honors requirements of the economics department if their thesis advisor is in the economics department; while they need to satisfy the honors requirements of the partner department if their thesis advisor is in the partner department.

 During senior year, thesis writers must:

-- Submit a thesis proposal to their thesis advisor and the Director of Undergraduate Studies by September 15.
+- Submit a thesis proposal to both your thesis advisor and the Undergraduate Programs Coordinator Kelsey Thorpe, email@example.com, by September 16th.

-- Submit their work in progress to their thesis advisor by December 20.
+- Submit their work in progress to their thesis advisor and Kelsey by December 19th.